aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 * Cert-manager
 * Etcdadm CAPI provider
 * EKS Anywhere controllers and CRDs
-* Gitops controller (Flux) - this is an optional component, will be upgraded only if specified
+* GitOps controllers (Flux) - this is an optional component, will be upgraded only if specified

 The latest versions of these core EKS Anywhere components are embedded into a bundles manifest that the CLI uses to fetch the latest versions and image builds needed for each component upgrade.